allproxy/allproxy/README.md

 <details>
 <summary>Take Snapshots</summary>
 To take a snapshot of all the captured network traffic:
-1. Click the camera icon, enter a snapshot name, and click Create.
+1. Click the Camera icon, enter a snapshot name, and click Create.
 <p>
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/10223382/182002395-1e5b02ae-e429-4e9b-b03d-8c5870c05143.png">
 <p>
-2. A new tab is created called "My Snapshot".
+2. In this example a new tab is created called "My Snapshot".
 Click the new tab to view the snapshot.
 <p>
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/10223382/182002437-0e97953d-ae64-4fdd-966b-0ce0d812e2f6.png">